 The "Pilate Stone" recorded Pilate's name and position in a dedication to the Emperor.

-Of course we all know of Pontius Pilate and his sordid role in the Passion of Christ.
-However, very little of the man is known besides his arbitration of the trial of Christ.
-We know he was the Roman prefect who ruled over Judea during the reign of Emperor Tiberius (14-37 AD), but aside from his presence in the Gospels, a few brief references from Roman historians, and a smattering of coins purportedly minted by the prefect, there is very little evidence that Pilate existed at all.
+Almost everyone is familiar with Pontius Pilate and his role in the Passion of Christ.
+However, very little of the man is known besides his arbitration of the trial of the Nazarene.
+It is known that he was the Roman prefect who ruled over Judea during the reign of Emperor Tiberius (14-37 AD), but aside from his presence in the Gospels, a few brief references from Roman historians, and a smattering of coins purportedly minted by the prefect, there is very little evidence that Pilate existed at all.

 That was until the 1961 discovery of the “Pilate Stone,” a piece of carved limestone inscribed with the name of Pontius Pilate.
 Italian archaeologist Dr. Antonio Frova and his team came across the “Pilate Stone” while excavating an ancient Roman theatre in Caesarea, Israel, which was built by the decree of King Herod, around 10 BC.
 UCatholic.com explains that Pilate had his base of operations in Caesarea, which replaced Jerusalem as the administrative capital of Judea in 6 AD.